11 states file suit against Biden’s business vaccine mandate

 Missouri was joined in the lawsuit by the Republican attorneys general of Alaska, Arizona, Arkansas, Montana, Nebraska, New Hampshire, North Dakota, South Dakota and Wyoming.
 The office of Iowa Attorney General Tom Miller, a Democrat, also joined in the suit, along with several private, nonprofit and religious employers.

 The Daily Wire, a conservative media company, filed a challenge in federal court on Thursday.
-So did companies in Michigan and Ohio represented by a conservative advocacy law firm.
+So did companies in Michigan and Ohio represented by a conservative advocacy law firm, as well as two Wisconsin manufacturers represented by a conservative law firm.